Best understanding mental disorders

 - Alcohol abuse and the use of certain drugs

-- Stress factors in the person’s life or environment
+- Anxiety triggers present in the person’s life or environment

 People at risk

 Psychotic disorders affect slightly more men than women.
-They usually appear between the ages of 15 and 35.
+These disorders generally appear between the ages of 15 and 35.

 - Personal and sexual identity

-- The start of a career or post-secondary studies
+- Start of a career or post-secondary education

 Help and resources